Rsleiman/Socially-Aware-Navigation/src/social_nav_planner/notes.md

 9. Create wrapper/interface for plugging in a certain path planning algorithm into Nav2, and activate it once a goal is sent (Also, determine how we will send a goal. i.e, through a topic, action (like Nav2's NavigateToPose) or something else?)
 10. Create evaluation scenarios (Based on what?
 A dataset?
 Arbitrary/custom?
 Generator node? (creates random group centre points, then random number of agents placed around centre and conforming to Hall's personal spaces, and all facing centre point)
 11. Implement path planners
+12. Once movements and interactions are confirmed visually via gazebo, find a way to remove visualisation of simulation without affecting functoinality for faster training/scripting runs etc.

 ### Notes
 1. Must run 'source /usr/share/gazebo/setup.sh' before running launch files